 Pilots have reported issues in US with new Boeing jet

-Airline pilots on at least two flights have reported that an automated system seemed to cause their Boeing planes to tilt down suddenly, the same problem suspected of contributing to a deadly crash in Indonesia.
+Airline pilots on at least two U.S. flights have reported that an automated system seemed to cause their Boeing 737 Max planes to tilt down suddenly.

 The pilots said that soon after engaging the autopilot on Boeing 737 Max 8 planes, the nose tilted down sharply.
 In both cases, they recovered quickly after disconnecting the autopilot.

+As described by the pilots, however, the problem did not appear related to a new automated anti-stall system that is suspected of contributing to a deadly October crash in Indonesia.

-The Max 8 is the same plane at the center of a growing global ban by more than 40 countries following a second fatal crash, this time in Ethiopia, in less than five months.
+The Max 8 is at the center of a growing global ban by more than 40 countries following a second fatal crash, this time in Ethiopia, in less than five months.
 In the U.S., however, the Federal Aviation Administration and airlines continued to permit the planes to fly.

 American Airlines and Southwest Airlines operate the 737 Max 8, and United Airlines flies a slightly larger version, the Max 9.
 All three carriers vouched for the safety of Max aircraft on Wednesday